HAU

 Section 3.
 Whistleblower Policy

 13.3.1.
-The Society of Ethnographic Theory shall require all its affiliates to observe the highest standards of professional and personal ethics in the conduct of their duties and responsibilities.
+The Society for Ethnographic Theory shall require all its affiliates to observe the highest standards of professional and personal ethics in the conduct of their duties and responsibilities.
 All affiliates of SET must practice honesty and integrity in fulfilling responsibilities and comply with all applicable laws and regulations.

 13.3.2.
 The whistleblower policy is intended to encourage and enable all SET’s affiliates to raise serious concerns internally so that inappropriate conduct and actions can be addressed internally and corrected.
 It is the responsibility of all Board Members, officers, employees, and volunteers to report concerns about ethical or legal violations.